Aerial view of Grace Bay in the Turks and Caicos

 Discovery Bay

-Discovery Bay is found between the Cooper Jack Bay and the Five Cays areas of Providenciales, and supports a community of mixed light industrial use, homes, and low-density apartments.
+Discovery Bay is found between the Cooper Jack Bay and the Five Cays areas of Providenciales, and supports a community of mixed, light industrial-use businesses and services, homes, and low-density apartments.
 The southern sections of this region can offer scenic views over Cheshire Hall Creek and the distant Caicos Banks.

 Downtown